-(a) All filly foals born from 1st August 1999 must be DNA tested before the filly's progeny can be registered with the PHAA.
-A veterinarian may attend to collection of the hair sample, or the owner / agent provided the owner / agent completes a statutory declaration in respect of the identification of the filly / mare.
+- (a) All filly foals born from 1st August 1999 must be DNA tested before the filly's progeny can be registered with the PHAA. - (b) Fillies / mares will require:

-- (b) Fillies / mares will require: - (i) As from 1st January, 2012 parentage DNA testing to be completed and on PHAA file prior to being bred.
+- (i) As from 1st January, 2012 parentage DNA testing to be completed and on PHAA file prior to being bred.
 A penalty fee shall apply to mares which are bred without parentage DNA results on file with the PHAA.
 (Rule change effective October, 2011 BOD meeting) - (ii) PSSM1 (Rule rescinded effective 2013 AGM) - (c) All colts / stallions must be registered with the PHAA for breeding purposes prior to being used for breeding.
-Colts / stallions will be eligible for acceptance - - A. On production of a certificate signed by a qualified veterinarian stating that the horse is - - (i) Not a cryptorchid.
-Not a monorchid - (ii) That both testicles are fully descended and of even size - (iii) Not parrot mouthed - (iv) Shows no visible signs of hereditary unsoundness - (v) At least 14 hands high at the withers - B. When DNA testing is completed and on PHAA files - C. On payment of relative fees - D. A Veterinarian must attend to the collection of the DNA sample for colts / stallions. - E. PSSM1 (Rule rescinded 2013 AGM) - (d) Any member failing to comply with this rule will incur a penalty fee - (e) Stallions four years of age and older must have been upgraded for breeding purposes to be eligible to be shown and obtain PHAA points. - (f) When a registered AQHA or ASB stallion has been upgraded with the AQHA or ASB and is also registered as Paint Bred with the PHAA, it need not be upgraded for breeding purposes with the PHAA but must be listed with the Association prior to breeding.
+Colts / stallions will be eligible for acceptance - - A. On production of a certificate signed by a qualified veterinarian stating that the horse is - (i) Not a cryptorchid.
+Not a monorchid - (ii) That both testicles are fully descended and of even size - (iii) Not parrot mouthed - (iv) Shows no visible signs of hereditary unsoundness - (v) At least 14 hands high at the withers - B. When DNA testing is completed and on PHAA files - C. On payment of relative fees - D. PSSM1 (Rule rescinded 2013 AGM) - (d) Any member failing to comply with this rule will incur a penalty fee - (e) Stallions four years of age and older must have been upgraded for breeding purposes to be eligible to be shown and obtain PHAA points. - (f) When a registered AQHA or ASB stallion has been upgraded with the AQHA or ASB and is also registered as Paint Bred with the PHAA, it need not be upgraded for breeding purposes with the PHAA but must be listed with the Association prior to breeding and have his DNA on record with the PHAA.